Brain Zaps: Definition, Causes, and How They Feel

 Brain zaps can feel like a little jolt of electricity or a small shock.
-Some people also describe them in different ways.
+Some people describe them differently.

 - They might feel like they cause a brief period of blacking out.

-- They can include vertigo or dizziness, or some people have the feeling of a
+- They can include vertigo or dizziness, or some people feel a zap and a buzzing sound.

-- A brain blink is when someone feels disoriented, or they say they can hear their eyes move.
+- A brain blink is when someone feels disoriented or says they can hear their eyes move.

-- There may be a seizure-like feeling or a headache or sense of pain that comes along with the zaps, but this is less common.
+- There may be a seizure-like feeling, headache or sense of pain that comes with the zaps, but this is less common.